Bayesian parameter-estimation of Galactic binaries in LISA data with Gaussian Process Regression: Results

 Therefore we can set a lower boundary $\log \dot{f} > \log ( 0.01 / T_{obs}^2) = -17.6$ for $T_{obs} = \SI{2}{years}$ for the posterior computation, since a larger search space would only increase the complexity of modelling the log-likelihood function and provides no additional information.
 Nonetheless, in this article we chose $\log \dot{f} > -18.5$ to better visualize the correlation of $\dot{f}$ and $f$.

-The posterior distribution of one of the LDC1-3 signals is shown in Figure \ref{fig:LDC1-3 corner}.
-The smooth distribution is due to the high sample count of $10^6$ samples and a high acceptance rate of $\approx 70\%$ achieved by using high temperature posteriors as proposal distributions.
+The smooth distributions are due to the high sample count of $10^6$ samples.
+As a result of the high amount of samples, each posterior passed the Gelman-Rubin convergence test with a threshold of 1.003 and with four different chains.

-An additional source of error is the approximation of the model used to simulate the LISA response.
+An additional source of error is the approximation of the model used to simulate the LISA response such as FastGB in our chase.
 This error could be presented as additional uncertainty in the posterior distribution.
-Since with real data the estimate of the approximation error is a challenge by its own \cite{Gaussian_processes} we do not add this uncertainty.
+Since with real data, the estimate of the approximation error is a challenge on its own we do not add this uncertainty.